beginningofdays/inspirado-marketing/README.md

 ## Features
 * User Form: Collects user information such as Firstname, Lastname, Company Name, Address, Email, Phone, Message and Date.
 * Local Storage: Saves user data locally for quick access and retrieval.
-* Google Sheets Integration: Sends collected data to a Google Sheet using the Google Sheets API.
+* Google Sheets Integration: Sends collected data to a Google Sheet using the Google Sheetsdb API.
 * Data Filtering: Allows users to filter and view data on another page.
+* Business Location: With the use of the leaflet API, the user can a google map style map to find and contact the business.

 ## Demo